 Our podiatrists use various assessment techniques to diagnose a wide range of conditions such as:

 - Heel pain

 - Achilles tendinopathy

 - Ankle pain

-We help reduce restrictions in foot and ankle movement and improve overall mobility in your feet and ankles.
-We aim to provide foot care that will allow you to get back to doing the things you enjoy most, such as play with your grandchildren or simply walk around the shops.
+Our treatments help reduce restrictions in foot and ankle movement and improve overall mobility in your feet and ankles.
+We aim to provide foot care that will allow you to get back to doing the things you enjoy most, such as playing with your grandchildren or simply walking around the shops.

-With FMT, we encourage patients to be active and involved in the treatment plans, educating them on how to help yourself, you will get the most out of our treatments.
+With FMT, we encourage you to be active and involved in the treatment plans.
+By involving educating you on how to help yourself, you will get the most out of our treatments.

-We often get asked what is the difference in podiatry and chiropody.
+We often get asked what is the difference between podiatry and chiropody.
 To be honest, there isn’t any.

-Podiatry is a growing profession, with podiatrist’s attending additional personal development courses, such as FMT, allowing clinics to expand in the treatments available to their patients.
+Podiatry is a growing profession with an increasing number of podiatrists attending additional personal development courses, such as FMT, allowing clinics to expand and improve the treatments available to patients.